 This morning, during a visit to a school, you'll join the children in crafts projects.
 Next embark on a jeep safari, and meet with ethnic groups in their villages.
 The following day return to Jodhpur for the flight to Mumbai, arriving late in the afternoon and dining tonight at your hotel.
 (2B,2L,2D)Day 16 - Mumbai

 Today encounter India’s most populous city, as well as its commercial and entertainment capital.
 Begin at the modest – and revered – two-story Mani Bhawan, Gandhi’s headquarters in Mumbai from 1917-1934.
 During a city tour, you'll see the waterfront Gateway of India monument; Dhobi Ghat, Mumbai’s famed open-air “laundromat;” the Hanging Gardens with their animal-shaped hedges; and Marine Drive, overlooking the seaside promenade.
-This afternoon, visit the Prince of Wales Museum with its collections of art, archaeology, and natural history.
+This afternoon, visit Mumbai's main museum of art, archaeology, and natural history.
 Your tour concludes at the vibrant and beautiful Crawford Market.
-(B,L)Days 17-18 - Kochi and Houseboat Cruise
+(B,L)Day 17 - Kochi

-A full-day tour reveals Kochi’s multi-layered past, a rich blend of Arab, Portuguese, British, and Dutch influences.
+A full-day tour reveals Kochi's multi-layered past.
 Highlights include the Dutch Palace, with its rare Keralite flooring and mythological murals; St. Francis, India’s first European church (c.
 1510); and the photogenic Chinese fishing nets unique to Kochi.
 Then enjoy time at leisure for lunch on your own and to explore Kochi’s old town as you wish.
 Tonight attend a performance of Kathakali dance, where facial expressions and hand gestures combine with movement to create this traditional Kerala art form.
 Following the performance enjoy a farewell dinner at your hotel.

 Very early this morning depart for the airport and your return flight to the U.S.